keep this website free for you. TaxTips.ca does

 last.
 Use if you haven't yet transferred to a RRIF, also works for RRIFs

 already set up.
-This calculator includes the RRIF factors proposed by the
+This calculator includes the RRIF factors as revised by the

 Federal 2015 Budget, with an option to use the old factors.
 The old